gitter-badger/LDoc/LDoc/docs/Text_ManifestFile.md

 ##### Summary

-            The default file name for JSON manifest documents
+            The default file name for JSON data manifest documents